STEMpowering/website/README.md

 Emails are stored on a database, and can only be viewed with the statistics credentials.
 These credentials are hashed here, so good luck reading these emails ;).

+There's a games page where we post all of our games aimed at increasing STEM engagement.

 Based on the Verti template, info below.

 ## Original Website Template Info